 There may be a scenario where you require to use different templates to deploy different SCEP certificates to your Intune managed endpoints.
 For example, you may have a requirement where

-- SCEP certificate deployed to group A to use template A and that for group B to use template B.
+- SCEP certificate was deployed to group A to use template A and for group B to use template B.

 - Unique SCEP certificate to be deployed for the different profiles – Email, VPN, and Wi-Fi.